mlapin/libsdca/README.md

 libsdca is a library for multiclass classification based on stochastic dual coordinate ascent (SDCA).

+Below is a brief overview of supported training objectives, inputs, proximal operators, and interfaces.

 Objectives:
 - Multiclass softmax loss
 - Multiclass SVM of Crammer and Singer [1]